Kochadaiiyaan: Sound design

 Resul Pookutty is the sound designer for the film.
 He worked over two and a half years on the sound design of the film.
 Three teams of sound editors were working in Los Angeles, Mumbai, and Chennai under him.
 The final phase of re-recording was done in Chennai at A. R. Rahman's studio during end-March 2014.
 In an interview with The Hindu he quoted, "For the war sequence, we got 150 people scream like how they would in a war and recorded the sound.
 I went to fortresses and collected samples of how sound resonates.
 Based on the impulse response data, we recreated the acoustics of a durbar."
 Pookutty started working from the scratch instead of using available sound samples.
-He added that when his team started working on the foley (ambient sounds) he told the film director to provide him with the exact costumes used whilst filming.
+He added that when his team started working on the foley (ambient sounds) he told the film director to provide him with the exact costumes used while filming.
 However, realising that the filming was done using performance capture technology, the entire set of costumes were designed to provide requisite foley.
 He also paid attention to nuances extensively where he added, "For instance, the image you see on screen is a composite of several layers of images.
 The clothes, the movement, the swords and so on were created separately and put together.
 My team also had to add sound, layer by layer."

 Filming

-The film posters showed that the film would use performance capturing technology, which was used in films such as Avatar and The Adventures of Tintin: The Secret of the Unicorn.
-During production, Kochadaiiyaan was the first Indian film to use the technology.
-However, Maattraan, another Tamil feature, which also made use of the technology, was released before Kochadaiiyaan, making it the second Indian film to use the technology.
-K. S. Ravikumar, story writer of the film, announced that the filming would commence from 15 January 2012.
-The first schedule of indoor shooting started with Rajinikanth's base actions being filmed as per the motion capturing norms.
+The film posters showed that the film would use performance capturing technology, which was used in films such as Avatar and The Adventures of Tintin.
+During production, Kochadaiiyaan was claimed to be the first Indian film to use the technology.

 The film was launched with a formal puja on 19 January 2012 at the Ganesha temple located inside AVM Studios in Vadapalani, Chennai.
 The first phase of production began in Chennai on 15 March 2012.
 It was then moved to London on 17 March 2012, where motion capture filming was done at Centroid Motion Picture lab in Pinewood Studios Production in London lasted for 15 days, during which, Rajinikanth announced that the film might be released for Diwali 2012.
 After completing the first phase of production in London, the crew returned to Chennai on 2 April 2012.
 The next schedule of the film shooting was planned at various locations in Tamil Nadu and Kerala.
 Filming in Los Angeles took place at CounterPunch Studios.